 - Interns will need to be engaged in opportunities for further training related to their clinical skills and ethical practice (e.g., district, regional, or state trainings).
-Interns will need to submit summary reports detailing their involvement including relevant training materials (e.g., handouts, certificate of completion, etc.).
-Summary reports should be a minimum of two double-spaced pages outlining the work that was completed in this domain.
+Interns will need to submit a summary report detailing their involvement including relevant training materials along with supporting documentation (e.g., handouts, certificate of completion, etc.) when applicable.
+The summary report should be a minimum of two double-spaced pages outlining the work that was completed in this domain.

 Being an LSSP Intern